JAI1001/CS-180-Project-4-5/README.md

 -

 (choose an item)

 Would you like to add this item to your cart?

 1. Yes

 2. no

 [1]
+Item added!

-Keep browsing
+1. Keep browsing

-checkout
+2. checkout

 [2]

 Your total is (cost total of the items)

 Are you ready to checkout?

 1. Yes

 2. no

 [1]

-(will have to discuss how we do this checking out thing) Keep browsing
+(will have to discuss how we do this checking out thing)

+Keep browsing

 Log off

 [2]

 Thank you!

-Sample 2 where the username exists for a seller Welcome
+Sample 2 where the username exists for a seller

+Welcome

 I have an existing account

 I would like to create an account

 [1]

 Enter your username

 [username]

 Welcome (username)

 View buyer carts

 Add new product

 [2]

 What is the name of the product?

 (i was thinking if the scanner input here matches an existing product, it adds to that instead of having to ask if the product already exists)

 How many of this product would you like to add?

 [int]

-1. Action complete.
+ Action complete.
-2. Keep doing stuff
+1. Keep doing stuff
-Log off
+2. Log off
 [2]

 Thank you!